-Observation Suggestion No colonies following cotransformation of BJ5183 cells with shuttle vector and pAdEasy-1 vectors Perform a control transformation of the electroporation competent BJ5183 cells using the pUC18 control DNA to ensure that the cells are highly competent ($\geq 10^{8}$ cfu/μg).
-Be sure to plate pUC transformations on ampicillin plates.
-All of the colonies following cotransformation of BJ5183 cells are normal size Ensure that the Pme I cut shuttle vector (containing the gene of interest) is gel purified and dephosphorylated, and that the DNA is resuspended in sterile dH 2 O prior to cotransformation.
-This results from poor Pme I digestion or too much shuttle vector used in the cotransformation.
-Ensure that the shuttle vector is completely digested with Pme I and dephosphorylated, and that no more than 1 μ g is used in the cotransformation.
+Observation Suggestion No colonies following transformation of BJ5183-AD-1 cells with shuttle vector Perform a control transformation of the electroporation competent BJ5183-AD-1 cells using the Transformation Control DNA to ensure that the cells are highly competent (≥1×10 7 cfu/μg).
+Be sure to plate the transformations on kanamycin plates.
+If the concentration of linearized shuttle vector recovered from gel purification is too low, the volume of DNA solution used to transform the BJ5183-AD-1 cells may be increased to a maximum of 6 μl of DNA per 40 μl of cells.
+All of the colonies following transformation of BJ5183-AD-1 cells are large (comparable to supercoiled DNA transformants) Gel-purify the Pme I cut shuttle vector (containing the gene of interest) and ensure that the DNA is resuspended in sterile dH 2 O prior to transformation.
 Restriction digestion to confirm correct recombination produces bands of sizes other than 3.0, 4.5, and 30 kb following agarose gel electrophoresis Provided the quality and yield of the miniprep DNA is adequate to make an evaluation, plasmids not producing bands of expected sizes following restriction digestion should be discarded.
-Choose more isolated small colonies from the original plates and test by restriction digestion There are often faint background bands in BJ5183 minipreps.
+Choose additional well- isolated small colonies from the original plates and test by restriction digestion There are often faint background bands in BJ5183-AD-1 minipreps.
 If the PREDOMINANT bands are the expected sizes, redigest potential recombinants prepared from XL10-Gold cells.
 If after that second preparation there are still bands that are unaccounted for, discard the clone.
 For this reason it is recommended that more than one potential recombinant be amplified in XL10-Gold cells.
 No colonies following transformation of XL10-Gold ultracompetent cells using recombinant Ad plasmid DNA Perform a control transformation of the XL10-Gold cells using the pUC18 control DNA to ensure that the cells are competent ($\geq 5 \times 10^{\circ}$ cfu/μg).
-No growth in liquid LB-kanamycin miniprep cultures LB-kanamycin agar plates weak or bad.
+Be sure to plate the putative recombinant transformations on kanamycin plates.
+No growth in liquid LB-kanamycin miniprep cultures LB-kanamycin agar plates are weak or bad.
 Small colonies will grow alone or as satellites if the kanamycin plates are not at full strength.
-Prepare fresh LB-kanamycin agar plates, and do not add the kanamycin until the molten agar solution is ≤ 42°C. Western analysis does not detect the FLAG- or HA-fusion protein Insert is cloned out of frame Sequence to ensure correct reading frame.
-Reclone if insert is out of reading frame.
-Assay is not sufficiently sensitive or is being performed incorrectly.
-Use a positive control.
-Perform western analysis after viral amplification to ensure sufficient fusion protein is present for detection.
+Prepare fresh LB-kanamycin agar plates using a fresh kanamycin stock solution, and do not add the kanamycin until the molten agar solution is ≤ 48°C.